 The Citizen’s Advisory Committee (CAC) of the Prior Lake-Spring Lake Watershed District is once again sponsoring a contest to inspire citizens to value, conserve and protect our freshwater resources.
-Projects completed within the last three years which provide water quality benefits are eligible for the Water Quality Improvement Award.
+Projects completed within the last several years which provide water quality benefits are eligible for the Water Quality Improvement Award.
 Many types of projects qualify, see the award application for more details.
 The project must be within the boundary of the Prior Lake-Spring Lake Watershed District and have been completed in 2015 or later.

-2016 Award Winners
+2017 Award Winners

 The 2017 Water Quality Improvement Award was awarded to four families, with one other family receiving an Honorable Mention.
 Each of these families installed best management practices like raingardens or shoreline buffers to improve water quality on their property.
 The 2017 Award winners were: Christian Morkeberg; Cindy Sellin; Jim Lally; and Eric Zastrow.

 According to Jodi See, co-chair of the Award, “We are inspired by the actions these individuals took to protect water quality in our local lakes.
 These projects require considerable time, effort and money and maintenance, so they are an ongoing commitment.
 Two of the awardees received assistance from the District’s cost share program.
 We applaud their devotion to the environment and to their communities.
 Every drop counts!”

 Christian Morkeberg combined a raingarden with a shoreline restoration, that together reduce runoff to Spring Lake (Photo is of Morkeberg’s restoration project).

 Cindy Sellin installed a filter strip on her shoreline that slows runoff and prevents contaminants such as sediments, organic matter, nutrients and pathogens from running into Lower Prior Lake.